Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

 \subsubsection{{Part-level} Geometry Beautification}

 In this work, we consider the {part-level} beautification as a deformation process that {deforms each part sketch} towards {the corresponding} reference {obtained from the retrieval-and-interpolation step} rather than directly replacing the input with the reference{.
 In this way,} { we hope to preserve the users' original drawing intentions as much as possible}.
 Thereby, given each input part sketch and its reference, we design the beautification pipeline as follow{s}: correspondence matching and curve deformation{.
 The former step performs a coarse shape-level registration that transforms all points of the input sketch to approximate the general shape of the reference.
-Based on the output of correspondence matching, the {latter} step then conducts a fine-grained curve-level deformation that deforms the input sketch towards {the} above intermediate output meanwhile {keeping} the original endpoints of the input curves unchanged}{, as illustrated in} Figure \ref{fig:geometry_beautification}.
+Based on the output of correspondence matching, the {latter} step then conducts a fine-grained curve-level deformation that deforms the input sketch towards {the} above intermediate output while {keeping} the original endpoints of the input curves unchanged}{, as illustrated in} Figure \ref{fig:geometry_beautification}.

 For correspondence matching between the input part sketch and the reference sketch, we adopt a classical non-rigid registration method \cite{bouaziz2014dynamic}.
-Despite its robustness, this method fails to produce reasonable correspondence {results} efficiently when being applied to our scenario.
-We speed up this method {from more than 3 seconds} to around 0.3 seconds by adding two weight decay parameters $\alpha$ and $\beta$ {that decrease exponentially with the increase of the iteration $T$} as {shown in} Equation \ref{eq:2d_dynamic_registration}.
+Despite its robustness, this method fails to produce reasonable correspondence {results} efficiently when applied to our scenario.
+We speed up this method {from more than 3 seconds} to around 0.3 seconds by adding two weight decay parameters $\alpha$ and $\beta$ that decrease exponentially with the increase of the iteration {$\eta$} as {shown in} Equation \ref{eq:2d_dynamic_registration}.
 Here we refer to the sketched points of {the} input and the reference as $X$ and $Y${, respectively}.

-where $P_y(\cdot)$, $R$, and $t$ refer to the closest point in reference point set $Y$, the rotation matrix, and translate parameters, respectively. {We initialize} $z_i$ with $x_i$ in the input point set $X$, and set $w_1 =1, w_2=100,w_3 = 0.9$, $\alpha = 0.4$, and $\beta =0.9$. {Note that we solve the overall objective function $E_c$ in an iterative way.} In our experiment, {$T=$} 15 iterations are sufficient to produce a satisfying result.
+where $P_y(\cdot)$, $R$, and $t$ refer to the closest point in reference point set $Y$, the rotation matrix, and translate parameters, respectively. {We initialize} $z_i$ with $x_i$ in the input point set $X$, and set $w_1 =1, w_2=100,w_3 = 0.9$, $\alpha = 0.4$, and $\beta =0.9$. {Note that we solve the overall objective function $E_c$ in an iterative way.} In our experiment, {$\eta=$} 15 iterations are sufficient to produce a satisfying result {(see an example of $Y'$ in Figure \ref{fig:geometry_beautification})}.